Discover 3 Main Types of Chemotherapy Agents • CCTreatment

 Metastasis correlates with the depth of dermal invasion.
 With this type of spread, the prognosis for complete remission is less.
 All suspect melanoma cases should have a confirmed diagnosis by biopsy.
 Wide surgical excision is the rule for operable tumors to prevent potential spread.
 Metastatic melanoma disease requires systemic therapy.

-Correctly diagnosing skin cancer will indicate how far it has spread and what kind of treatment will suit.
+Correctly diagnosing skin cancer will indicate how far it has spread and what treatment will suit.

 Describing this type of cancer involves assigning a stage, known as the four stages of invasion or growth, ranging from 0 to 4: